PopovEvgeniy/sdcopy/readme.txt

 Program usage

 This software is a text interface/console program.
-Let's look to command line argument.
+Let's look at command line argument.
-First argument is input file name.
+The first argument is an input file name.
-Second argument is output file name.
+The second argument is an output file name.
 3hd argument is buffer length in megabytes.
-It is unsigned decimal value.
+It is an unsigned decimal value.
 Maximum buffer length is 512 megabytes.
 Minimum buffer length is 1 megabyte.
 4hd argument is start offset in bytes.
-It is unsigned decimal value.
+It is an unsigned decimal value.
 1 is first byte.
-Start offset is optional argument.
-Start offset is first byte by default.
+Start offset is an optional argument.
+The start offset is first byte by default.
 5hd argument is data end offset.
-It is unsigned decimal value.
+It is an unsigned decimal value.
 End offset is optional.
-End offset is equivalent of input file size by default.
+End offset is equivalent to input file size by default.

 Exit codes